BodduSriPavan-111/pyCoastal/paper.md

 <figure>
   <img src="media/wave2D_irregular_final.png" alt="Irregular wave field output of the example" width="600">
   <figcaption style="font-size: 0.9em; font-style: italic;">
-    Irregular wave field output of the example.
+    Figure 1: Irregular wave field output of the example.
 The left subplot shows the upper view of the wave field (incoming from the south boundary).
 The side boundaries are set as free-slip conditions, while the northern boundary has a wave absorption condition.
 The subplot on the right shows the surface elevation over time at observation points.
   </figcaption>
 </figure>